SDSS-Computing-Studies/008-objects-and-classes/README.md

 str studentNumber
 int grade
-list courses - to corresepond with course names list grade - to correspond with grades
+list courses - to corresepond with course names list grades - to correspond with grades

 It should have the following methods: average()       - determines the mathematical average of all course grades